-Vested account balance in excess of \$5,000.
+• Vested account balance in excess of \$5,000.
 If your total vested account balance exceeds \$5,000 as of the distribution date, you may receive a distribution from the Plan as soon as administratively feasible following your termination of employment.
 If you do not consent to a distribution of your vested account balance, your balance will remain in the Plan.
 If you receive a distribution of your vested benefits when you are only partially-vested in your Plan benefits, your non-vested benefits will be forfeited.

 You may elect to take your distribution in any of the following forms.
+In addition, in certain rare cases, you may be entitled to a distribution in the form of a joint and survivor annuity.
 Prior to receiving a distribution from the Plan, you will receive a distribution package that will describe the distribution options that are available to you.
 If you have any questions regarding your distribution options under the Plan, please contact the Plan Administrator.